St. Peter's Church, Rostock: Damage

 The existing church had a tower 127m (413 feet) high, which was destroyed by a thunderbolt in 1543.
 In 1578 the tower was rebuilt as a polygonal spire after it had been, once again, damaged by storm.
 With a height of 117m (380 feet), the tower served as a landmark in the local area.
 After the Protestant Reformation, the church was used by a Lutheran congregation.

 In the following centuries the church decayed, and in 1902 the Basilica was renovated.
-Forty years later, however, heavy bombing during World War II again damaged the church and led to the collapse of the polygonal spire.
+Forty years later, however, in 1942, heavy bombing during World War II again damaged the church and led to the collapse of the polygonal spire.

-Re-building
+Rebuilding

 Following the war, the building was gradually rebuilt.
 Today the church, roofed by a flat timber ceiling, reaches a height of 24m (78 feet).
 In 1994 a glass window in the choir was built to a height of 17m (55 feet).
+1994 was also the year when the rebuilt spire was completed.

 Public donations funded the building of a copper polygonal spire.
 With this, St. Peter's once again became a visible landmark in the surrounding area.
 Additionally, a 45m (146 feet) observation platform (accessed via steps and an elevator) provides fine views of the city of Rostock and the Baltic Sea.